Mr-Kumar-Abhishek/brain-beats-blog/_posts/2019-11-6-generating-monaural-beats-from-javascript.md

 </blockquote>
 <br>

-Now, to generate monaural beats we have to generate two sine waves from javascript with the help of `BaseAudioContext` of [Web audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) , since monaural beats are produced by mixining two tones of different frequencies.
+Now, to generate monaural beats we have to generate two sine waves from javascript with the help of `BaseAudioContext` of [Web audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) , since monaural beats are produced by mixing two tones of different frequencies.
 However contrary to binaural beats this occures outside of ears.

 To start off, we have to first create a web audio api context.